WHAT WE FUND

 Grants will only be made after a visit from a Chimo trustee.

-We do not fund pure talking therapy sessions nor fund organisations whose primary activity is general youth work.
+We do not fund traditional talking therapy sessions nor organisations whose primary activity is youth work.

 We aim to have annual funding rounds of up to £1m.
-Funding will intiitally be provided over a 3 year period with a maximum grant size per charity of £100k.
+Funding will normally be provided for 3 years.

-The annual amount of a grant awarded to an individual charity will be limited to 10% of the charity’s annual income.
+The annual amount of a grant awarded to an individual charity will be limited to 10% of the charity’s annual income, so the charity does not become overly dependent on Chimo funding for its sustainability.

 Grant sizes and timescales may vary as agreed by the trustees.

-Chimo’s long-term aim is to provide sustainable funding to a select group of charities which have the vision and capability to expand their reach so they can plan with confidence.
+Chimo’s goal is to provide sustainable funding to a select portfolio of charities so they can plan with confidence.
 Grant recipients are subject to ongoing monitoring and review.

-Our hope is that the size of annual grants will grow as Chimo raises external funds.
+Our hope is for the size of annual grants to grow as Chimo raises external funds.

-The trustees reserve the right to make exceptions to these general terms to fund larger or smaller organisations doing wonderful work for young people experiencing mental health challenges.
+Trustees reserve the right to make exceptions to these general terms to fund larger or smaller organisations carrying out life-changing work for young people experiencing mental health challenges.

 charity partners